Battle of Zinjibar (2011–2012): Saudi Arabia

-Along with the US, Saudi Arabia gave similar concern to the rise of Ansar al-Sharia, owing to AQAP's previous interest in attacking the Kingdom as well as Zinjibar's strategic position on the Gulf of Aden.
-The Saudi Air Force collaborated with their American counterparts in airdropping supplies to the besieged 25th Mechanized Brigade.
-Furthermore, the Saudis began launching airstrikes against the militants in order to assist in breaking the siege in August 2011, and levied diplomatic pressure upon alongside the US until the siege was broken in September.
-Saudi Arabia also aided Operation Golden Swords with money for the Yemeni government which was used to buy the allegiance of numerous tribes in Abyan to fight Ansar al-Sharia alongside the army.
+Along with the US, Saudi Arabia gave similar concern to the rise of Ansar al-Sharia owing to AQAP's previous interest in attacking the Kingdom as well as Zinjibar's strategic position on the Gulf of Aden.
+The Saudi Air Force collaborated with their American counterparts in airdropping supplies to the 25th Mechanized Brigade.
+Saudis forces began launching airstrikes against the militants in August 2011 to assist in breaking the siege, and levied diplomatic pressure upon Yemen alongside the US until the siege was broken in September, when the Yemeni government acknowledged the "logistic support" provided to them by the Saudi government.
+Saudi Arabia also provided significant financial support for the Yemeni government to conduct Operation Golden Swords.